-- 15. A vesting of dutiable property by, or as a consequence of, a court order described in section 139(2)(c) of the Duties Act is chargeable with nominal duty.
+- 15. A vesting of dutiable property by, or as a consequence of, a court order3 is chargeable with nominal duty.
 The court order, being the relevant transaction record, is endorsed with this duty. - 16.
-A transfer of dutiable property resulting from the vesting is not chargeable with duty, pursuant to section 42(12) of the Duties Act. - 17.
-Where there is remaining dutiable estate property that is not subject to the court order, duty will continue to be charged in accordance with the foregoing paragraphs 1 to 14.
+A transfer of dutiable property resulting from the vesting is not chargeable with duty.4 described in section 139(2)(c) of the Duties Act.